deviantony/docker-elk/README.md

 $ chcon -R system_u:object_r:admin_home_t:s0 docker-elk/
 ```

-### DockerForWindows
+### Docker for Windows

-If you're using Docker for Windows, ensure the 'Shared Drives' feature is enabled for the C: drive (Docker for Windows > Settings > Shared Drives).
-[MSDN article detailing Shared Drives config](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).
+If you're using Docker for Windows, ensure the "Shared Drives" feature is enabled for the `C:` drive (Docker for Windows > Settings > Shared Drives).
+See [Configuring Docker for Windows Shared Drives](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/) (MSDN Blog).

 ## Usage